-In this article, I'll show how to create a map-based visualization of multi-dimensional data - time, location and value.
-As an example, I'm going to use the public daily statistics for nCoV-2019 “coronavirus” outbreak.
+In this article, I'll show how to create a map-based visualization of multi-dimensional data - time, location, and value.
+A time series map is a visualization that represents changes in data over time at specific geographic locations, helping users analyze patterns, trends, and movement.
+As an example, I'm going to use the public daily statistics for the nCoV-2019 “coronavirus” outbreak.

 By the end of January 2020, the “coronavirus” outbreak started to become one of the top world concerns.
 Despite the high amount of information that authorities and news agencies provide every day, it is surprisingly hard to see the big picture behind all those numbers.